Human Rights Commission

 - Jennifer Welvaert

-- Sienna White - Youth Representative
+- Juhi Ghatti - Youth Representative

-Members will work in small groups on specific projects and are expected to have an interest in human rights issues as they relate to such topics as housing, employment, public accommodations, education, and public services.
+Members will work in small groups on specific projects and are expected to have an interest in human rights issues as they relate to such topics as

 -